Industry insights | 14 min read

 2. How you can benefit from big data in marketing

-A brand can personalise its marketing for its audience, heightening the customer experience.
-Marketing efforts can be optimised to produce funnel efficiencies and save costs on media buying and products can also benefit from informed developments.
+What is data-driven marketing if not customisable?
+A brand can use data to personalise marketing for its audience, heightening the customer experience, and improving products.
+Marketers can optimise efforts to produce funnel efficiencies and save costs on media buying.
+The possibilities of big data marketing are countless.

 Marketing data for personalisation

-Data-driven marketing helps create a depth of understanding of an audience.
-This information helps to inform highly-relevant, customised campaigns targeted to that audience and will avoid generic campaigns and increase performance.
+Data-driven marketing helps create a depth of understanding of an audience to increase performance.
+This information helps to inform highly relevant, customised campaigns targeted to that audience and will avoid generic campaigns.

 Customer satisfaction surveys can also provide fantastic information!
-While data-based marketing campaigns can tell you a lot about your audience and how to better serve them.
+While data-based marketing campaigns can tell you a lot about your audience and how to better serve them, big data can go further.

 Efficiency and cost saving